 At Greif, we are committed to reducing the amount of CO2 and other greenhouse gases (GHG) our system emits into the atmosphere and we continue to work toward our goals of reducing GHG-related impacts from our operations.
 In 2008, we began tracking our GHG emissions and performed life cycle assessments (LCAs) for our products to identify GHG emissions across our value chain and to determine the associated risks and opportunities.
 We work both to improve energy efficiency within our facilities and with customers to address climate change.

 2014 - 2020 Goal: Reduce GHG emissions per unit of production by 10 percent over a fiscal year 2014 baseline by the end of fiscal year 2020.

-Since 2010, we decreased our GHG emissions per unit of production every year.
 By the end of 2015, we not only achieved by exceeded our 2015 climate goal, a 15 percent reduction of GHG emissions per unit of production, by reducing our GHG emissions per unit of production by 19 percent.
 In 2016, we made progress towards achieving our 2020 goal and reduced our GHG emissions by two percent from a 2014 baseline.
 For more detailed information about our emissions and performance metrics please see our 2016 Sustainability Report.